jtm077/Pressure-Project/RNA-Seq Tutorial/Part VI.md

 ![heat_map]()

 ### Gene Ontology
+It is great that we can see what genes are being differentially expressed when zebrafish are being exposed to high hydrostatic pressure, but what do these genes even do?
+To look further into what this stress could be affecting, we can look at the known functions of our enriched transcripts.

+To do this, we will be using ShinyGO.
+All we need to do is get a list of our DEGs' gene symbols and the list of all of the genes in the transcriptome.
+We are going to extract this data form our ```genes_all``` dataframe.
 ```
 #filter for transcripts enriched in the Press treatment
 transcripts_up <- dplyr::filter(genes_all, qval <= 0.05, b > 0)